 4. Diversity of cultural expression appreciated

-5. Sense of belonging to shared heritage experienced
+5. Sense of belonging to cultural heritage strengthened

 The ‘five measurable outcomes of engagement in cultural development activities’ is attributed to the Cultural Development Network Ltd in partnership with the National Local Government Cultural Forum in Australia.